Apple's iPhone X keeps selling as Q3 services revenue soars

 Cook has been pushing to expand Apple beyond the iPhone, but the company still gets most of its money from the popular smartphone.
 In the second quarter, it sold 52.2 million iPhones, which accounted for 62 percent of sales.
 (Services, Macs and iPads and "other products" like AirPods contributed to the rest of revenue).
 But Apple surprised almost everyone that quarter by reporting strong results despite fears that slowing demand for smartphone had finally caught up to the Cupertino, Calif., company.

-This time around, things were a little different.
-Apple started selling its flashiest, highest-end device -- the iPhone X -- about six weeks after the 8 and 8 Plus hit the market.
+This time around, things were a little different because Apple started selling its flashiest, highest-end device -- the iPhone X -- about six weeks after the 8 and 8 Plus hit the market.

 iPhone X demand